Valeriisht/Effect-of-Macronutrients-Starvation-on-Gene-Expression-in-Komagataella-phaffii-Cells/README.md

 ### App

-- Or ypu can use web-site: [APP](https://ul3vaejjwr8ghq9vb9cmpr.streamlit.app)
+- Or you can use web-site: [APP](https://ul3vaejjwr8ghq9vb9cmpr.streamlit.app)